-Strategy 4.
-Elevate sustainability & climate action in City Council priorities Priority Actions IS 4.1 Identify areas for Council action in support of the Plan IS 4.2 City Council shall provide annual budget funding in support of the Plan each October IS 4.3 Identify state and federal legislative priorities that support the goals of the Plan and enable implementation of Plan strategies and actions IS 4.4 Prior to approving the annual budget, strategic plans, or department plans, Council will ensure that the budget or plan aligns with our commitment to the SSAP
+Strateg Strategy 4.
+Elevate sustainability & climate action in City Council priorities Priority Actions IS 4.1 Identify areas for Council action in support of the Plan IS 4.2 City Council shall provide annual budget funding in support of the Plan each October IS 4.3 Identify state and federal legislative priorities that support the goals of the Plan and enable implementation of Plan strategies and actions.
+IS 4.4 Prior to approving the annual budget, strategic plans, or department plans, Council will ensure that the budget or plan aligns with our commitment to the SSAP

-Churcham, F. Divact Custain ability to aid in insulancentation of this Dlan Strategy 5.
-Direct Sustainability Action Subcommittee ISAS) to aid in implementation of this Plan

-Priority Actions IS 5.1 Identify and foster community partnerships in support of the plan IS 5.2 Create a process to identify and track external funding opportunities IS 5.3 Each SAS workgroup shall continue to ensure the strategies and actions in their sector(s) remain relevant and update sector goals, strategies, and actions on a regular basis IS 5.4 Continue to provide ongoing policy & budgetary recommendations toward accomplish plan goals
+Strateg Strategy 5.
+Direct Sustainability Action Subcommittee (SAS) to aid in implementation of this Plan Priority Actions IS 5.1 Identify and foster community partnerships in support of the plan IS 5.2 Create a process to identify and track external funding opportunities IS 5.3 Each SAS workgroup shall continue to ensure the strategies and actions in their sector(s) remain relevant and update sector goals, strategies, and actions on a regular basis IS 5.4 Continue to provide ongoing policy & budgetary recommendations toward accomplish plan goals